-The fresh water system consists of a potable water tank, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is located in the stern bilge.
+The fresh water system consists of a potable water tank, pump, shore water inlet, distribution lines.
+The pump is equipped with an automatic pressure switch and is located in the machinery space.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck plate located on the gunwale.
+The tank located in the machinery space and filled through a labeled deck plate located on the gunwale.